-Please note that CIPFA has not provided a set definition of Indirect Costs but notes that "these would include, for example, overhead costs incurred by the administering authority or the pool in respect of senior management time, accommodation or support services recharged on a % of time/floor area basis as opposed to being directly linked to pension fund activities".
-It appears likely to PAF Finance that the set-up costs captured to date relate to Direct Costs (i.e. either incurred directly by LGPSC or recharged by Partner Funds to LGPSC).
+Although guidance from CIPFA has not provided a set definition of Indirect Costs, it is likely that the set-up costs captured to date relate to Direct Costs (i.e. either incurred directly by LGPS Central or recharged by Partner Funds to LGPS Central).